yjd658/ERC/README.md

 DialogueINAB
 =============
-The code and dataset for paper "DialogueINAB: A interaction network between interlocutors’ attitude and behavior for dialogue emotion detection"
+The code and dataset for paper "DialogueINAB: An interaction network between interlocutors’ attitude and behavior for dialogue emotion detection"

 Datasets
 ============